 Here’s a brief overview of how Sharesies compares to competing platforms with links to more in depth comparisons:

 For buying shares on the NZX, ASB Securities and Jarden Direct are the closest competitors.
-They’re more expensive, especially for smaller investments given their fees start from $15 per transaction, compared with Sharesies who charge just 0.5%.
+They’re almost always more expensive, especially for smaller investments given their fees start from $15 per transaction.
 However, their benefits are that they register your shares directly in your name under your CSN, and display live pricing and market depth for free.

 – Buying shares on the NZX – Sharesies vs ASB Securities and Jarden Direct